stan-dev/cmdstanr/README.md

 ### Installation

-CmdStanR is not released yet, but you can install the development version from GitHub (but expect frequent changes until an official release).
+CmdStanR is not released yet, but will eventually be released as the **cmdstanr** R package.
+Currently you can install the development version from GitHub, but expect frequent changes until an official release.

 ```r
 # install.packages("devtools")